-My name is Carol Malin, I live in Oxfordshire and I started beekeeping over 9 years ago starting with just one hive.
-I now have over 30 hives that I tend to on a regular basis.
+My name is Carol Malin, I live in Oxfordshire and I started beekeeping over 14 years ago starting with just one hive.
+I had built up to over 30 hives that I tend to on a regular basis.
 I love how fascinating these insects are, just to see the waggle dance or bees passing nectar to each other is great.

 How did you get into beekeeping?